 What is Educational Neglect?

 Every state and school district has different standards for when a child must legally begin to attend school and when they can drop out without legal repercussions against the parents.
-Parents are legally responsible for ensuring their children attend school while children are still under their control.
+Parents must ensure that their children attend some form of school while children are still under their control.

 If your child does have to miss school for a day, or an extended period of time, you must call the school to report it.
 As long as your child is “under your control,” meaning they live with you or you have primary custody of them, you must ensure they attend school.

-- Ordered actions to attend school with the child
+- Orders to attend school with the child.